ruvents-legacy/data-reconstructor/README.md

 Data constructor uses [The Symfony PropertyAccess Component](http://symfony.com/doc/current/components/property_access/index.html) to access the properies of a constructed class.

-This means that you can have private and protected properies with setters like this:
+This means that along with public properties you can have private and protected properies with appropriate setters or even a magic `__set` method:

 ```php
 <?php